Thiruttu Payale: Reception

 S. Sudha of Rediff.com gave the film a rating of two out of five stars and said "Susi Ganesan must be credited for tackling a bold subject.
 A film for the multiplexes, this".
 Lajjavathi of Kalki praised director for giving an edge of seat thriller, Jeevan's acting and concluded saying Thiruttu Payale is a quality dish for fans of all walks of life who are looking to elevate their taste buds.
+Malini Mannath of Chennai Online wrote, "Thiruttu Payale is an engaging entertainer, different from the routine ones Tamil audiences are used to, and reveals Susi Ganesan as a maker who can handle varied genres with equal flare and competence".
 The film won the Tamil Nadu State Film Award for Third Best Film.

 Box office

 The film was a commercial success grossing ₹ 400 million at the box office and became the third highest grossing Tamil film of 2006 only behind Varalaru and Vettaiyaadu Vilaiyaadu.

 Sequel and remakes

 The film was remade in Hindi by the director himself as Shortcut Romeo (2013).
 The film was also remade in Telugu and Kannada as Mr. Rascal (2011) and Aadu Aata Aadu (2017), respectively.
 A spiritual successor Thiruttu Payale 2 was released in 2017.